linuxserver/docker-tvheadend/README.md

 The --device=/dev/dvb is only needed if you want to pass through a DVB card to the container.
 If you use IPTV or HDHomeRun you can leave it out.

-You can choose between ,using tags, latest (default, and no tag required or a specific stable version of tvheadend.
+You can choose between ,using tags, latest (default, and no tag required or a specific release branch of tvheadend.

-Add one of the tags, if required, to the linuxserver/tvheadend line of the run/create command in the following format, linuxserver/tvheadend:stable-4.2
+Add one of the tags, if required, to the linuxserver/tvheadend line of the run/create command in the following format, linuxserver/tvheadend:release-4.2

 #### Tags

-+ **stable-4.2** : latest stable version from 4.2 branch.
-Freshly built every friday night CET.
++ **release-4.2** : latest release from 4.2 branch.
+Freshly built every friday night uk time.
 + **stable-4.2.1** : old stable version.
 Will not be updated anymore!
 + **stable-4.0.9** : old stable version.
 Will not be updated anymore!